ninjazan420/f0ck_beta/README.md

-# f0ck.org Beta v2.2.0
+# f0ck.org Beta v2.3.0

 > ⚠️ **Development Notice**: This project is currently under active development.
-A public live version is online, but many functions are still broken.
+A public live version is online, but many functions are still being improved.

 Modern, next-generation anonymous imageboard platform built with Next.js 14 and TailwindCSS.
 Upload and share images freely - accounts optional!